Efficient Path Generation with Curvature Guarantees by Mollification: Notation

 \section{Notation}

 In this paper we use Lebesgue integration rather than Riemann integration to overcome some limitations with sets of measure zero and interchanging integral and limits.
-Therefore, we denote the Lebesgue measure in one dimension as $\lambda$, i.e., $\lambda := \lambda_1$, and as $\lambda_n$ the $n$'th dimensional Lebesgue measure, and we consider the measure space $(X, \mathcal{B}(X),\lambda_n)$ with $X \subseteq \R^n$, and $\mathcal{B}(X)$ is the Borel sigma-algebra of $X$; hence, when we say a function is measurable we are actually saying that it is Borel measurable.
+Therefore, we denote the Lebesgue measure in one dimension as $\lambda$, i.e., $\lambda := \lambda_1$, and as $\lambda_n$ the $n$'th dimensional Lebesgue measure, and we consider that it is equipped with the Borel sigma algebra.
 Consequently, all integrals in this paper must be thought as the Lebesgue integral with respect to the Lebesgue measure, even if the notation $\lambda$ is sometimes omitted in the integral.
+For $p \in [1,\infty)$, we say that a measurable function $f$ is locally $p$-integrable, denoted $f \in L^p_{\mathrm{loc}}(X)$, if it is $p$-integrable in each compact subset of $X$.
+We denote by $\id : X \to X$ the identity function defined as $\id(x) = x$.
+Then, the indicator function of a set $A$ is defined as